Kinetochore-centrosome feedback linking CENP-E and Aurora kinases controls chromosome congression

 Abstract

-Chromosome congression is crucial for accurate cell division, with key roles played by kinetochore components such as CENP-E/kinesin-7 and Aurora B kinase.
-However, Aurora kinases can both inhibit and promote congression, suggesting the presence of a larger, yet poorly understood, signaling network.
-Our study demonstrates that centrosomes primarily inhibit congression initiation when CENP-E is inactive or absent by regulating the activity of kinetochore components.
-Depleting centrioles via Plk4 inhibition allows chromosomes near acentriolar poles to initiate congression independently of CENP-E. In contrast, at centriolar poles high Aurora A activity enhances Aurora B activity, increasing phosphorylation of microtubule-binding proteins at kinetochores and preventing stable microtubule attachments in the absence of CENP-E. Conversely, inhibiting Aurora A reduces Aurora B activity, enabling congression initiation even without CENP-E. These findings suggest a feedback network involving Aurora kinases and CENP-E that regulates timing of chromosome movement by modulating kinetochore-microtubule interactions, with centrosomes and the Aurora A activity gradient providing critical spatial cues for the network’s function.
+Chromosome congression is crucial for accurate cell division, with key roles played by kinetochore components CENP-E/kinesin-7 and Aurora B kinase.
+However, Aurora kinases both inhibit and promote congression, suggesting the presence of a larger signaling network.
+Our study demonstrates that centrosomes inhibit congression initiation when CENP-E is inactive by regulating the activity of kinetochore components.
+Depleting centrioles via Plk4 inhibition allows chromosomes near acentriolar poles to initiate congression independently of CENP-E. At centriolar poles high Aurora A enhances Aurora B activity, increasing phosphorylation of microtubule-binding proteins at kinetochores and preventing stable microtubule attachments in the absence of CENP-E. Conversely, inhibiting Aurora A or expressing a dephosphorylatable Hec1 mutant enables congression initiation without CENP-E. We propose a self-limiting feedback mechanism involving Aurora kinases and CENP-E that regulates the timing of chromosome movement by modulating kinetochore-microtubule attachments and fibrous corona expansion, with Aurora A activity gradient providing critical spatial cues for the network’s function.

 Article activity feed